aidanfoo96/MINUUR/README.md

 MINUUR is a snakemake pipeline I developed to extract non-host sequencing reads from mosquito whole genome sequencing data and utilise a range of metagenomic analyses to characterise potential host-associated microbes.
 Its application can be applied to other host-associated WGS data.
 MINUUR aims to leverage pre-existing WGS data to recover microbial information pertaining to host associated microbiomes.

-MINUUR utilises several pieces of software in its pipeline:
+MINUUR utilises:
-- Kraken2 to classify microbial taxa to species level from read sequences
+- KRAKEN2: Classify taxa from unmapped read sequences
-- KrakenTools to extract classified reads pertaining to microbes for downstream analysis
+- KrakenTools: extract classified reads for downstream analysis
-- Bracken to reestimate taxonomic abundance from Kraken2 taxonomic report
+- BRACKEN: reestimate taxonomic abundance from KRAKEN2
-- MetaPhlan3 to classify microbial taxa using marker genes
+- MetaPhlan3: Classify taxa using marker genes
-- Megahit to perform metagenome assembly
+- MEGAHIT: Metagenome assemblies using unmapped reads
-- Quast to generate assembly statistics
+- QUAST: Assembly statistics from MEGAHIT assemblies
-- MetaBat2 to bin assembled contigs
+- MetaBat2: Bin contiguous sequences from MEGAHIT
-- CheckM to assess bin quality
+- CheckM: Assess bin quality from MetaBat2

 ## Installation of Snakemake
-MInUUR is run using the bioinformatics workflow manager [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html)
+MINUUR is run using the workflow manager [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html)

 Snakemake is best installed using the package manager [Mamba](https://github.com/mamba-org/mamba)